canonical/ops-scenario/README.md

 B, but not to assert that, in the context of this charm execution, with this state, a certain charm-internal method was called and returned a given piece of data, or would return this and that _if_ it had been called.

-Scenario offers a cheekily-named context manager for this use case specifically:
+The Scenario `Context` object can be used as a context manager for this use case specifically:

 ```python notest
 from charms.bar.lib_name.v1.charm_lib import CharmLib